rajeevnaikte/squid-events/README.md

 # APIs
 - subscribe(classInstance) : all events returned by 'events()' method of the class instance will be subscribed.
+-	subscribeForEvent(eventName, classInstance[, priority]) : Class instance will be subscribed for the event.
+Optionally priority can be defined.
--	subscribeForEvent(eventName, classInstance[, priority]) : Given event for the class will be subscribed.
+-	waitInQueueForEvent(eventName, classInstance[, priority]) : Class instance will be put in queue, and once the event is fired then this class will be removed from the queue.
 Optionally priority can be defined.
 -	events : object holding all events registered.
 Each event has methods - fire and fireAsync (see usage below)
 -	fire(event, ...args) : fire given event
 -	fireAsync(event, ...args) : fire given event asynchronously